ljacqu/JavaTypeResolver/README.md

 Resolves types from context for Java 8 and above, among other utilities.

 ## Integration
-Start using ConfigMe by adding this to your pom.xml:
+If you're using Maven, add this to your pom.xml:
 ```xml
 <dependencies>
     <dependency>